 It’s only a matter of time in my view before limiting (not eliminating) all hard-to-digest fermentable carbohydrates will be the standard first line treatment for SIBO, dysbiosis and related functional gastrointestinal disorders such as IBS and GERD.
 Certain carbohydrate types may be added back once tolerance to individual carbohydrates is confirmed.
 Similarly, overall fermentable carbohydrate limits can be eased based on improvements in tolerance levels over time.

 I myself have been on this journey for the last 16 years.
 I had suffered severely from GERD for many years before recognizing the critical connection between my symptoms and intolerance to these fermentable carbohyrates.
 Now I can enjoy a variety of foods that gave me terrible symptoms in the past as long as I don’t over do it.

-A three pillar approach in the Fast Tract Digestion books as well as our Consultation Program addresses SIBO with:
+A three pillar approach in the Fast Tract Digestion books, SIBO Masterclasses (2 on-demand classes and Q&A sessions for the price of 1) and our Consultation Program addresses SIBO with:

 - A diet that strictly limits all fermentable carbohydrate